India’s demographic dividend

 • Constitute a high-level task force: A High-Level Task Force on the demographic dividend under the direct leadership of the Prime Minister, with members from the population, health, education, and development fields, and representatives of key ministries and corporates can be created.

-Q) What is demographic transition theory?
+Q1.
+What is a demographic dividend?